 1. Is Climate Risk Governance done at a group level, entity level, or a combination?
 (Multiple-choice answers)

 a.
-Based on answer/if group level: Are any activities undertaken at the Company
+Based on answer/if group level: Are any activities currently or planned to be undertaken at the Company

 Level?
 (Y/N)

-2. Does the company have publicly stated climate risk goals?
+2. Does the Company have, or is it developing, publicly stated climate risk goals?
 (Y/N)

-3. Does your board have a member, members, a committee, or committees responsible for the oversight of managing the climate-related financial risk?
+3. Does the Company’s board currently, or plan to, have a member, members, a committee, or committees responsible for the oversight of managing the climate-related financial risk?
 (Y/N)

-4. Does management have a role in assessing and managing climate-related risks and opportunities (Y/N)
+4. Does management currently, or plan to, have a role in assessing and managing climate-related risks and opportunities (Y/N)

 Strategy – narrative questions